Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 The reason for this itself is freedom, freedom of choice.
-As I said before, the most majority of brazilian Linux distributions are minting other Linux distros' work, more specifically Debian's and, consequently, the most part of them use the same repositories as Debian, without any modification, and this could potentially trample the freedom both of the maintainers both of the users.
+As I said before, the most majority of brazilian Linux distributions are minting other Linux distros' work --- and, consequently, the most part of them use the same repositories as the minted distribution itself, without any modification, and this could potentially trample the freedom of choice both of the maintainers and of the users.
 Let's suppose, hypothetically speaking, that there's a Linux distribution called "Bruzundanga Linux" and there's another distribution "based" on it, that uses the same repositories and barely changes the base system, called "Botadão